Beginner Spells (T0)

 Floral Web – The caster creates a “web” made out of vines and flowers to catch an ally, or themselves.
 They may also utilise it to launch themselves/someone up to 10 feet.
 This web is 10x10 ft, and will take at least 1 turn to create.
 The web can grapple others; however, it can only pull around one hundred eighty (180lbs) pounds.

-Hedge Statue - A spell mainly utilised for passive purposes, often seen with architects utilising the magic or for those hoping to practice their concentration artistically.
-The caster can create hedge sculptures, with the tallest ones being up to 8 ft tall.
+Hedge Statue – A spell mainly utilised for passive purposes, often seen with architects utilising the magic or for those hoping to practice their concentration artistically.
+The caster can create hedge sculptures, with the tallest reaching up to 8 ft.
 These most often appear to be animals, or even humans.
 Many Nature Spellcasters have turned to utilising this spell for payments from nobility, or even businesses hoping to decorate.

 Intermediate Spells (T2)

-Flora Wall - As implied by the spell, the caster creates a 10x10 ft wall of bark, vines, and other flora to protect themselves and other allies.
-They can create multiple of these–and may even utilise this passively to create a house for themselves.
+Flora Wall – As implied by the spell, the caster creates a 7x7 ft wall of bark, vines, and other flora to protect themselves and other allies.
+They can create multiple versions of these — and may even utilize this passively to create a house for themselves.
+The wall is capable of withstanding 3 physical strikes or attacks from spells of equivalent strength.

-Thorn Projectiles - The spellcaster can send a bundle of thorns, gathered by shrubs and flora beside them at one of their opponents.
-They can send up to 20 maximum, proving to be especially dangerous against open flesh.
+Thorn Projectiles – The spellcaster can send a bundle of thorns, gathered by shrubs and flora beside them, at one of their opponents.
+They can send up to 20 at a time, proving especially dangerous against open flesh, but capable of piercing gambeson.
 They can control the direction of these thorns, so long as they have not yet pierced.

-Sludge - The caster extracts nearby sap from trees and plants, coating it onto a surface (10x10 ft maximum).
-Any opponents who attempt to run through this will be slowed down due to the stickiness of the sap, having to force their way through by dragging their feet.
+Sludge – The caster extracts nearby sap from trees and plants, coating it onto a surface (10x10 ft maximum).
+Any opponents who attempt to run through this will be slowed by the sap's stickiness, forcing them to drag their feet to make their way through.

-Seed Pop - 10, small seeds cast out into a battlefield.
-When stepped on, flowers and pollen will abruptly explode, causing coughing fits and temporary blindness.
+Seed Pop – 10, small seeds cast out into a battlefield.
+When stepped on, flowers and pollen will abruptly explode, causing coughing fits and temporary blindness for 2 turns.
 On the bright side, those inflicted will carry a perfume-y scent for the remainder of combat.

 Expert Spells (T3)

-Pollen Express - The caster blooms an assortment of various, colourful flowers beneath them.
-Disguised as a means to decorate the environment, it is instead a combative advantage.
+Pollen Express – The caster blooms an assortment of various, colourful flowers beneath them.
+Disguised as a means to decorate the environment, it is, in fact, a combative advantage.
 Upon creating this bed, the caster puffs out plumes of pollen (10x10 ft).
 Those stuck within this sphere are struck with hives, itchiness, and constant sneezing.
 These effects are avoidable if the victim does not have an open visor/flesh showing.

 If the object/person weighs more than the caster, then the whip is ineffective (20x1 ft).

-Cage - Around a 30x30ft vicinity, the caster creates a cage made out of bent branches–either cracking them off of nearby trees or merely sprouting them out of the ground and a catalyst.
+Cage – Around a 30x30ft vicinity, the caster creates a cage made out of bent branches–either cracking them off of nearby trees or merely sprouting them out of the ground, and a catalyst.
 To get in and out of this cage, the opponent will have to break them apart.
 They cannot slink through it.
+The cage is capable of withstanding up to 3 attacks from an enemy before breaking.

 Ambush – When in natural terrain, the caster can bloom tall (10’ ft max) bushes, shrubs, and blades of grass to purposefully hide themselves within the environment, or even deter an opponent.
 The range is 15x15ft.